Dana is an Industry Assistant Professor of Integrated Digital Media at NYU and runs her own arts-based research practice.

-Dana also served as Media Director of Maya Lin’s fifth and final memorial, What is Missing?, providing creative and operational execution on this world-wide, on-going project regarding climate change and endangered species.
-She continues to be on-going advisor on the memorial.
+Dana also served as Media Director of Maya Lin’s fifth and final memorial, What is Missing?, providing creative and operational execution on this worldwide, on-going project regarding climate change and endangered species.
+She continues to be an advisor on the memorial.

 Dana holds a Bachelor of Architecture from the School of Architecture, Design, and Planning at the University of Kansas.
-She has a Masters from The Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts.
+She has an MPS from the Interactive Telecommunications Program (ITP) at NYU's Tisch School of the Arts.

 Industry Assistant Professor, Integrated Digital Media